Spaghetti Squash Casserole

 6. Frequently asked questions

 • Secretly low carb.
-My family loves spaghetti squash in casseroles because it tastes just as comforting and satisfying as regular pasta noodles but doesn’t weigh you down.
+My partner and I love using spaghetti squash in casseroles because it tastes just as comforting and satisfying as regular pasta noodles, but doesn’t weigh you down.

-• All about convenience.
-You’ll love how effortless it is to put together and bake.
+• Easy to make ahead.
 I like to make this casserole a few days ahead of time, then pop it in the oven for busy weeknight dinners or when I’m too tired to cook.

 cheesy spaghetti squash casserole.

 • Spaghetti squash.
-This is one of my favorite kinds of winter squash to use in low carb dinners.
+This is one of my favorite winter squashes to use in low-carb dinners.
 After baking, the spaghetti squash flesh becomes long, stringy, and tender, just like regular spaghetti.
 Of course, classic spaghetti noodles also work.

 • Onion and garlic.
 A tasty duo that adds delicious savory notes to every bite.

 • Chicken breasts.
-Leftover or pre-cooked chicken breasts are a savior and I typically use my Instant Pot chicken breasts or Instant Pot shredded chicken.
-If I’m desperate, store-bought rotisserie chicken is a life safer.
+Leftover or pre-cooked chicken breasts are a savior, and I typically use my Instant Pot chicken breasts or Instant Pot shredded chicken.
+If I’m desperate, store-bought rotisserie chicken is a lifesaver.

 • Mozzarella cheese.
 I recommend shredding the mozzarella straight from the block.
 It’s much smoother and creamier than pre-shredded cheese.
-Other cheese options work too, including cheddar cheese and parmesan cheese.
+Other cheese options work too, including cheddar and parmesan.

 • Blue cheese dressing.
 Adds an extra level of creaminess and the subtle savory flavor of the blue cheese.
 Opt for a brand that has minimal ingredients, like Ken’s Steakhouse or Lighthouse.